MickeyLawless88/Snoopy-FORTRAN-Calendar-/README.md

 ### 5. Code Cleanups

-- Removed non-functional or experimental sections from `snpcal-2.f` (e.g., Fortran 2008 allocatable constructs, implicit none blocks).
+- Removed non-functional or experimental sections from original version
 - Unified all variable declarations at the top of program blocks.
 - Added inline comments clarifying purpose of major routines.
 - Ensured compatibility with **fixed-form source format** (columns 7–72).